phpeterson-usf/site/README.md

 ## Adding Content

 1. We make a new small file in `_posts/` for every class meeting with the topics and materials.
 Jekyll combines those into the big timeline using the template in `_layouts/home.html`
-	1. I make my TAs Zoom co-hosts so they get notified when recordings are available, and can push a new post with the sharable video link.
+	1. My TAs are Zoom co-hosts so they get notified when recordings are available, and can paste the sharable video link into a new post
-1. `_config.yml` contains Jekyll collections for assignments (`_assignments/`) and slides (`_slides/`).
-Those will be compiled/templated using their respective layouts (`_layouts/`)
+1. `_config.yml` contains Jekyll collections for files in `_assignments/` and `_slides/`.
+Those will be compiled/templated using their respective layouts in `_layouts/`
-1. All of the compiled content goes into `_assets/` from which it is served
+1. All of the compiled HTML and CSS assets go into `_assets/`